 Sally Rosen Kindred's latest book of poems is WHERE THE WOLF, winner of the 2020 Diode Editions Book Prize (Diode Editions, 2021) and the Jacar Press 2021 Julie Suk Award.
 Her previous books are Book of Asters (2014) and No Eden (2011), both from Mayapple Press.
-Her chapbooks include Garnet Lanterns (Anabiosis Press, 2006) and Darling Hands, Darling Tongue (Hyacinth Girl Press, 2013) and Says the Forest to the Girl, which came out in 2018 from Porkbelly Press.
-She has received two Individual Artist Awards from the Maryland State Arts Council.
-Poems have appeared in The Gettysburg Review, Shenandoah, Poetry Northwest, The Massachusetts Review, Missouri Review's Poem-of-the-week Web Feature, and Kenyon Review Online.
+Her chapbooks include Garnet Lanterns (Anabiosis Press, 2006) and Darling Hands, Darling Tongue (Hyacinth Girl Press, 2013) and Says the Forest to the Girl (Porkbelly Press, 2018).
+She has received two Individual Artist Awards from the Maryland State Arts Council, and has been a Fellow at the Virginia Center for Creative Arts (2010, 2011, and 2019) and the inaugural Yetzirah Conference (2023).
+Poems have appeared in The Alaska Quarterly Review, The New Ohio Review, The Greensboro Review, Poetry Northwest, Missouri Review's Poem-of-the-week Web Feature, and Kenyon Review Online.
 She is a teaching artist for The Poetry Barn, conducting online poetry workshops.
 A native of North Carolina, she lives in Maryland.

 (International shipping: order here.)